National Youth Leadership Training

 Must have a Base Camp Adventure Card to receive this price.

 Early Bird Price with an Adventure Card $450

 NYLT is a week-long outdoor leadership training program for youth leaders developed by the Boy Scouts of America and conducted by Daniel Webster Council and other councils around the country.
 A highly trained youth staff under the supervision of adult advisors set the example in modeling the core learning and leadership messages of the National BSA NYLT syllabus.

 The course focuses on teaching advanced leadership skills through the patrol or crew method.
 The participants will be challenged to accomplish activities and projects using the leadership skills taught in the course.
-Participants will experience the simulation of a month in the life of a Scouting unit, complete with meetings, activities, and planning for the big monthly outing (the outpost overnight trip at the end of the course).
+Participants will experience the simulation of a month in the life of a Scouting unit, complete with meetings, activities, and planning for the big monthly outing.

 What are the course objectives?

 To create an enthusiastic and fun situation where participants will experience “Scouting at its best”;

 To give participants the confidence and knowledge to run their unit program and an opportunity to explore new program ideas with their peers;

 To improve the health of scouting units and to create a youth training pool to assist in District level training events.